cleentfaar/CLSlackBundle/Resources/doc/usage.md

 (chat.postMessage here).
 The arguments required for each method can be found in the official documentation [here](https://api.slack.com).

-## Sending a message to a Slack channel
+## Sending something to Slack

-Sending a message is pretty simple:
+Sending something like a chat-message is pretty simple:
 ```php
 // Acme\DemoBundle\Controller\MySlackController
 $helper   = $this->get('cl_slack.api_method_helper');